kubernetes/kubernetes/docs/design/service_accounts.md

 TBD: how policy limits which users can make pods with which service accounts.

 ### Authorization
-Kubernetes API Authorization Policies refer to users.
-Pods created with a `Pods.Spec.ServiceAccountUsername` typically get a `Secret` which allows them to authenticate to the Kubernetes APIserver as a particular user.
+LMKTFY API Authorization Policies refer to users.
+Pods created with a `Pods.Spec.ServiceAccountUsername` typically get a `Secret` which allows them to authenticate to the LMKTFY APIserver as a particular user.
 So any policy that is desired can be applied to them.

 A higher level workflow is needed to coordinate creation of serviceAccounts, secrets and relevant policy objects.
-Users are free to extend kubernetes to put this business logic wherever is convenient for them, though the Service Account Finalizer is one place where this can happen (see below).
+Users are free to extend lmktfy to put this business logic wherever is convenient for them, though the Service Account Finalizer is one place where this can happen (see below).

-### Kubelet
+### LMKTFYlet

-The kubelet will treat as "not ready to run" (needing a finalizer to act on it) any Pod which has an empty SecurityContext.
+The lmktfylet will treat as "not ready to run" (needing a finalizer to act on it) any Pod which has an empty SecurityContext.

-The kubelet will set a default, restrictive, security context for any pods created from non-Apiserver config sources (http, file).
+The lmktfylet will set a default, restrictive, security context for any pods created from non-Apiserver config sources (http, file).

-Kubelet watches apiserver for secrets which are needed by pods bound to it.
+LMKTFYlet watches apiserver for secrets which are needed by pods bound to it.

-**TODO**: how to only let kubelet see secrets it needs to know.
+**TODO**: how to only let lmktfylet see secrets it needs to know.

 ### The service account finalizer